azzamsa/dotfiles/README.md

-# Azzamsa's Emacs config
+# Azzamsa's dotfiles

-this is my emacs config.
+this is my dotfiles script

 ## Thanks to…